shivaprakash23/mcp_server_psetae/README.md

-# MCP Server for PSETAE
+# MCP Server for Sentinel-1 PSETAE

-A multi-agent system implementation using the Model Context Protocol (MCP) to orchestrate PSETAE crop classification workflows.
+A multi-agent system implementation using the Model Context Protocol (MCP) to orchestrate Sentinel-1 PSETAE crop classification workflows.

 ## Overview

-This repository implements a Model Context Protocol (MCP) server that coordinates multiple AI agents to execute PSETAE (Pixel Set Encoder with Temporal Attention Encoder) workflows for crop classification using satellite imagery.
+This repository implements a Model Context Protocol (MCP) server that coordinates multiple AI agents to execute PSETAE (Pixel Set Encoder with Temporal Attention Encoder) workflows for crop classification using Sentinel-1 satellite imagery.
 The system integrates with Google Earth Engine (GEE) for data extraction and leverages the existing PSETAE codebase for model training and inference.
+This implementation focuses exclusively on Sentinel-1 data to establish a stable baseline before expanding to other data sources.

 ## Features